 During the season, the program may hold a fundraiser(s) to help with equipment, game-day officials, administrative fees, etc. Participation is strongly encouraged.

 Games are typically held on Saturdays.
 In the event participant registrations throughout the county are higher than expected, an evening game during the week may be required.
-The season runs from early August until late November.
+The season runs from early August until mid-November.

 Cheer participants and their squads must cheer at all events in which their football team participates.
 This includes, but is not limited to regular season games, playoffs and Lanier Bowl.